andrewGhazi/dyingforacup/README.md

 `offset` and `lambda` can be tweaked to control exploration vs exploitation, but expect to be suggested some combinations that result in really bad coffee sometimes.
-See `?suggest_next` for more detail on these and more function arguments.
+See `?suggest_next` for more detail on these function arguments and more.

 ## TODO list

 Easy:

 - User prior input
+- Other acquisition functions
 - Viz functions

 Medium: